yanalish/yanalish/README.md

 Hi!✨

-I am Yana, a doctoral candidate at Oxford Control Group.
+I am Yana, a doctoral candidate at the Oxford Control Group.
 My research focuses on developing efficient, high-fidelity methods for simulation and optimization-based control.
 I also apply these techniques for aerospace systems 🚀.
-My academic background is actually in both aerodynamics ✈️ and control 👩‍💻.
+My academic background is  in aerodynamics ✈️ and control 👩‍💻.

 You can find my publications here 🛠️: https://scholar.google.com/citations?user=VM4WppgAAAAJ&hl=en&oi=ao